christianspecht/missilesharp/readme-full.md

 ## How to build

 Run `build.bat` in the main folder.
 This will create a new folder named `release` with the compiled assembly.
+Run `build-release.bat` to create a NuGet package and a zip file (all in the `release` folder) as well.

 ---